 CLEVELAND URBAN NEWS.COM-CLEVELAND-Ohio-Longtime Cleveland community activist Alma Cooper died Sunday, May, 22 after a long illness.
 She was 93-years-old and one of 16 full siblings, a three-fourths of whom have passed on.

-Veteran Cleveland activist Ada Averyhart, 83, Cooper's only surviving sister, said in an interview yesterday that she moved to Cleveland in 1952 from Brownsville, Tennessee where she and her siblings were raised because she was following Alma.
+Veteran Cleveland activist Ada Averyhart, 83, Cooper's only surviving sister, said in an interview yesterday that she moved to Cleveland in 1952 from her native town of Brownsville, Tennessee where she and her siblings were raised because she was following Alma.

 "Alma was the best sister in the world, and she died on my birthday," said Ada Averyhart."
 She will be missed."